 The Five-Step Landing Page Version Strategy for More Website Traffic

 A business website should have one overriding purpose: generating business.
 Sure, it can be a brand awareness site as well, and it can showcase your business’ previous accomplishments.
 However, it should be delivering prospects and customers.
 One way to do that?
 Give out coupon codes for your business’ service on the landing page.
-Customers love a deal, especially a limited-time deal.
+Customers love a deal, especially a limited-time deal for domains.
 You can also get ones for other merchants at DiscountGo, which your customers will appreciate and use on sites like eBay and Amazon.

 Here are the steps you can take to improve your current website or use to create a new one that will evolve into a great asset for your business.